 Sponsor the 2023 BioBlitz in the Cardinal Divide!

-The Cardinal Divide Conservation Coalition, which AWA is a member of, is gearing up for a BioBlitz in the Cardinal Divide and Whitehorse Wildland Provincial Park region on July 14–16 this summer!
+The Cardinal Divide Conservation Coalition, which AWA is a member of, is gearing up for a BioBlitz in the Cardinal Divide and Whitehorse Wildland Provincial Park region on July 14–16 this summer, supported by the Alberta Conservation Association!
 This will involve a group of biologists, botanists, and environmental organizations invested in the ecological integrity of the region searching and recording observations of all species in the region.

 Coalition members are from several environmental groups in the province, including the Alberta Native Plant Council, Whitehorse Wildland Provincial Park Stewards, Plant Watch Alberta, Alberta Wilderness Association, and CPAWS Northern Alberta.